Scientific Name

 Description

-Oxalis gigantea is a shrub-forming succulent species, probably the largest known species of the genus.
-It grows and up to 8 feet (2.4 m) tall.
-Stems are slender, few branched, erect to sinuous and drooping, and up to 2 inches (5 cm) in diameter.
-They have numerous short, spur-like shoots, fleshy at first, becoming woody with time.
-The small leaves are bright shining green, heart-shaped, and up to 0.4 inches (1 cm) long.
-Flowers are bright yellow and up to 1 inch (2.5 cm) across.
+Oxalis gigantea, also known as Oxalis virgosa, is a shrubby succulent species with slender, few-branched stems that bear small, bright green, heart-shaped leaves.
+It can grow up to 8 feet (2.4 m) tall.
+The stems are erect to curved and drooping, and can reach up to 2 inches (5 cm) in diameter.
+They have numerous short, spur-like shoots, which are fleshy at first and become woody with age.
+The leaves can measure up to 0.4 inches (1 cm) in length.

-These plants need bright indirect light to grow well and produce flowers.
+These plants require bright, indirect light to thrive and bloom.
 They can often bloom all winter if kept in a sunny spot.
 Keep the soil barely moist but never soggy.
-Allow the top 2 inches (5 cm) of soil to dry out before watering.
+Allow the top 2 inches (5 cm) of soil to dry before watering.
 It is best to water your Oxalis from the bottom so that the thin, fragile stems of the plant don't get waterlogged and the soil stays loose.
-Oxalis plants grow best in cool temperatures between 60 to 70 ºF (15 to 21 ºC) during the day and 55 to 65 ºF (13 to 18 ºC) at night.
+Oxalis plants grow best in cool temperatures, ranging from 60°F to 70°F (15 °C to 21 °C) during the day and 55°F to 65°F (13 °C to 18 °C) at night.
 The soil should be loose and sandy rather than rich and organic.
-Feed your plant monthly when actively growing with a basic houseplant food at 1/2 the recommended strength.
-Never feed an Oxalis when it is dormant, and the bulbs are resting.
+Feed your plant monthly when it is actively growing with a basic houseplant food at half the recommended strength.
+Never feed an Oxalis when it is dormant and the bulbs are resting.

 Links